 Employment contracts are not one size fits all.

-As seasoned Employment contract Attorneys we know that these contracts are not one size fits all.
-Your company may need several different types of contracts to cover your employees.
-An hourly non-exempt employee, salaried employee, seasonal employee, or a corporate officer, we can help draft these contracts.
-The terms of each of these may vary in several key respects.
-Also, while hourly employee agreements may be more standardized, high-level salaried employees will likely want to negotiate more of the terms.
+As seasoned Employment Contract Attorneys, we know that contracts are not one size fits all.
+Your company may need several different types of contracts to cover all your employees.
+With employees ranging from hourly non-exempt employees, salaried employees, seasonal employees, and corporate officers, our attorneys can help draft any contract for any employee.

-You’ll want to protect your companies confidential information, include a confidentiality provisions in the employment agreement.
-You should also have a separate confidentiality or non-disclosure agreement.
-We can assist you in creating non-disclosure provisions (or a separate agreement) tailored to the specific types of information you want to protect, including trade secrets.
+Protect your company’s confidential information by including confidentiality provisions in the employment agreement and having a separate confidentiality or non-disclosure agreement.
+We assist you in creating these non-disclosure provisions – or a separate agreement – tailored to any important proprietary information you want to protect, including trade secrets.

 Non-Exempt, Hourly-Paid Employees

-Many companies now hire a majority of their hourly employees on a part-time basis, to control costs associated with employees who work over 40 hours a week and earn benefits.
-If you intend for an employee to be part-time, but that employee also has the opportunity to pick up extra shifts or hours, you may wish to require the employee to notify a supervisor if their total hours approach 40 per week.
+Many companies now hire a majority of their hourly employees on a part-time basis to control costs associated with employees who work over 40 hours a week and earn benefits.
+If you intend for an employee to be part-time with the opportunity to pick up extra shifts or hours, you should require the employee to notify a supervisor if their total hours approach 40 per week.

 Salaried “Exempt” Employees

-You will need to negotiate individualized employment agreements for company officers and other executive-level employees.
-Since most executives will likely not serve “at will,” you must clearly define the circumstances under which they can be let go.
-Most executive-level employees will want a guaranteed severance package, in the event their employment is terminated.
-You should also clearly list the scope of executives duties and responsibilities.
+Company officers and other executive-level employees must have individualized employment agreements.
+First and foremost, the agreement should clearly list the scope of executive duties and responsibilities.
+Since most executives will likely not serve “at will,” you must also clearly define the circumstances under which they can be let go.
+A guaranteed severance package in the event their employment is terminated should also be detailed in the agreement.

-Regardless of whether you are just starting a brand new company, run a ‘mom & pop’ business, or you already have a large established corporate enterprise with hundreds of locations across California, we are able to grow with you and meet your legal needs.
+Whether you are just starting a brand new company, run a “mom & pop” business, or already have a large established corporate enterprise, we are here to grow with you and meet your legal needs.